FreddeLaszlo/mixedmessages/README.md

 ## How to launch
 Click [here](https://freddelaszlo.github.io/mixedmessages/) to open in your browser (use CTRL + click on Windows or CMD + click on Mac to open in a new tab).

-Alternatively you download the three source files into the same folder and open index.html.
+Alternatively you can download the three source files into the same folder and open index.html.

 ## How to test the JavaScript
 Either: